ScottDevelopment/unsafe-restart-plugin/README.md

-unsafe-restart-plugin
+Unsafe Restart Plugin
 =====================

-Adds a management link to Jenkins that restarts the instance immediately
+Adds a management link to Jenkins that restarts the instance immediately.